GitauHarrison/notes/tailwindcss/getting_started_tailwindcss.md

                             | --- main.css
 ```

 Do you have to go this far to get started with Tailwind CSS, creating a full Flask project?
 No, not really!
 You can easily create a single HTML file (`index.html`) and go live with it.
-However, is an attempt to show how you can do the same in Flask.
+However, this is an attempt to show how you can do the same in Flask.
 This file can be created in the terminal using:

 ```python
 $ app/templates/touch index.html